Wiki · Individual Player · Last reviewed June 14, 2026

 Transformer Lineage

 Gomez is one of the eight named authors of Attention Is All You Need, the 2017 paper that introduced the Transformer architecture.
-The paper proposed a sequence model based on attention mechanisms rather than recurrence or convolution, making it more parallelizable and efficient to train on large hardware clusters.
+The paper proposed a sequence model based on attention mechanisms rather than recurrence or convolution, making it more parallelizable and efficient to train.

 The Transformer later became the architectural base for much of the generative AI boom.
 Its importance is not only technical.
 It changed the political economy of AI by making scale more directly useful: more data, more compute, larger models, and better training infrastructure could be converted into more capable language systems.

 Cohere says it was founded in 2019 in Toronto and identifies Gomez, Nick Frosst, and Ivan Zhang as its founders.
-The company describes its mission as building foundational models and AI solutions for enterprises, with emphasis on practical work, human judgment, security, deployment flexibility, and multilingual support.
+As of June 14, 2026, Cohere's public about page lists Gomez as co-founder and CEO and presents the company around enterprise models and AI solutions.

 Unlike labs whose public narratives center superintelligence, consumer chatbots, open social platforms, or scientific discovery, Cohere's public positioning is operational.
 It sells AI as something that must integrate with private data, existing tools, compliance rules, cloud choices, on-premise environments, and measurable business workflows.

-That position matters because many of the most consequential AI deployments will not look like public chatbots.
+That position matters because many consequential AI deployments will not look like public chatbots.
 They will appear inside banks, law firms, hospitals, insurers, government agencies, logistics firms, and corporate back offices.
 Cohere's strategy turns the model into a governed workplace layer rather than a mass-consumer personality.

 Enterprise AI